 Arthur Blumberg has been a friend and supporter of Kadon for as long as anyone can remember.
 And each year, when the Renaissance Festival begins, Arthur helps in the booth, explaining the games and helping visitors select their purchases.
 In 1998 we were thrilled to produce a game, The Power of Two, that Arthur had created after being inspired by a discussion with Kate about the Kadon philosophy of games.
 The year after, Arthur invented End Point, and both games were chosen for the "Games 100" list of best games in their years.
 In Fall 2001 we debuted his third game, the sparkling Overpass, followed in 2003 by the elegantly innovative More or Less.
-Art always has some intriguing new design cooking.
-A nice article appeared about him in his alma mater's student paper at the University of Baltimore.
+In 2018, Art's most sophisticated game arrived: Ternion Factor, a complex, 3-part turn with triple consequences, very satisfying to play.
+A nice article appeared about Art in his alma mater's student paper at the University of Baltimore.

 Arthur's programming skills have produced the "cat that walks through walls" and the "bowing teddybear" graphics for the Kadon website, and he is always helpful with advice, suggestions and solutions to thorny computer problems.